SAP-archive/python-metacli/docs/usage.rst

 schema description
 >>>>>>>>>

-When a lot of plugins are added into base, it maybe hard for user to know the entire structure for the command lines, so we provide the schema describing plugin.
+When a lot of plugins are added into base, it maybe hard for user to know the entire structure for this command. so Metacli provide the schema describing plugin.

-To use it, add the "schema" plugin into code, and run this command in console :
+To use it, add the "schema" plugin into code, and run thE command:

 .. code-block:: console